Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

  The Message Flow is similar to that outlined in [Appendix B](#appendix-b-sample-message-flow-for-iox-usb--iox-rs232), with the following variations:
 1. Third-Party Data Message is instantiated as Binary Data Packet Containing MIME Type Data, whose format is [such](#binary-data-packets-containing-mime-type-data)
 2. Data Acknowledge Message is instantiated as Binary Data Response (0x22)
 3. After the last Binary Data Response, add a Binary Data Packet Containing MIME Type Acknowledge, whose format is [such](#binary-data-packet-containing-mime-type-acknowledge).
-Once the complete payload of the MIME message is successfully received by MyGeotab, a MIME ACK will be sent back from myGeotab.
+Once the complete payload of the MIME message is successfully received by MyGeotab, a MIME ACK will be sent back from MyGeotab.

 Readers are encouraged to also read the [Geotab MIME Data Exchange Example IOX-RS232](https://docs.google.com/document/d/1a8XCgpmEEbx6KxnFxhu40XULWr2uZeAG_5aKkm-Mjnw/edit?usp=sharing) to better understand of the protocol.